Mapping the Legal and Policy Boundaries of Digital Cartography

 Articles in Peer-Reviewed Journals

-Engler, Nate J., Teresa Scassa, & D. R. Fraser Taylor, (In press 2013), Mapping Traditional Knowledge: Digital Cartography in the Canadian North, Cartographica.
+Engler, Nate J., Teresa Scassa, & D. R. Fraser Taylor, 2013, Mapping Traditional Knowledge: Digital Cartography in the Canadian North, Cartographica.

-Scassa, Teresa, Nate J. Engler, D. R. Fraser Taylor, (In press 2013), Legal Issues in Mapping Traditional Knowledge: Digital Cartography in the Canadian North, The Cartographic Journal.
+Scassa, Teresa, Nate J. Engler, D. R. Fraser Taylor, 2013, Legal Issues in Mapping Traditional Knowledge: Digital Cartography in the Canadian North, The Cartographic Journal.

 Lauriault, T. P. and D. R. Fraser Taylor, 2013, The Map as a Fundamental Source in the Memory of the World, UNESCO The Memory of the World in the Digital age: Digitization and Preservation.